 A sales funnel is a marketing technique aiming at selling as many goods as possible and as fast as possible.
 It revolves around making users feel they need something and then selling it to them.

 On the other hand, lifecycle marketing is a more polite and respectful way of doing business.
 It aims at helping the target audience solve their problems.
 It builds mutually beneficial and respectful relationships with your audience.
 It is based on developing the buyer journey that you would like to experience yourself.

 Practically, the lines between these two approaches blur since any marketing technique involves persuasion to win over your competitors.
 Both of these methods are equally effective.
 Which one you choose is an ethical question.

 Model of Lifecycle Marketing

 The basic customer lifecycle marketing model is a three-stage strategy: Attract Attention > Convert > Fulfill.
 It means that you have to attract user’s attention first, then show them how your product will benefit them, and then fulfill their need for that product.

 You can add more steps to the customer lifecycle stages to create a more exclusive customer journey making it more robust and fundamental.
 It can become:

 Target > Attract Attention > Gain Leads > Nurture > Convert > Retain > Develop Relationships

-Attract the attention of your targetted audience and invite them to your platform which can be your website or a landing page where you offer them something of interest with great content like infographics, ebooks, webinars, research reports, blog, and social media posts
+Attract attention of your targetted audience and invite them to your platform which can be your website or a landing page where you offer them something of their interest with great content like infographics, ebooks, webinars, research reports, blog and social media posts